 Clinical Pharmacist

-Wandle PCN currently has 6 Clinical Pharmacists working with our 5 GP practice teams to improve the value and outcomes from medicines.
-They consult and treat patients directly, providing extra help to manage long-term conditions and advice for those on multiple medicines.
-Their role is pivotal in improving the quality of care and ensuring patient safety.
+Wandle PCN currently has 6 clinical pharmacists working within our 5 GP practice teams to improve the value and outcomes from medicines.
+They consult and treat patients directly, providing extra help to manage chronic conditions and advice for those on multiple medicines.
+Their role is key to improving the quality of care and ensuring patient safety.

 If you are experiencing side effects from your medicines, you can discuss these with the Clinical Pharmacist and work together to find a solution, such as changing your medicine or the dosage.
 If you are taking a number of different medicines, the Clinical Pharmacist can help make sure they are working well together.

-If you are suffering from a common illness such as a cold, hay fever, diarrhoea or an eye infection, you may see the Clinical Pharmacist instead of your GP.
+Common illnesses.
+If you are suffering from a common illness such as a cold, hay fever, diarrhoea or an eye infection, you may see the clinical pharmacist instead of your GP.
 The Clinical Pharmacist may be able to prescribe medicines to treat your condition.
 You will always be referred to a GP if there is need.

 6